quantumdata/docs/ising.md

 ![alt text](imgs/Ising_Thermo.png "Thermodynamic properties of our data vs. Theoretical")

 *Note that the size 28x28 system sizes suffers from finite size effects particularly in the magnetism*

+The thick yellow line represents exact calculated values.
+There is a noticeable discrepancy in the magnetism, since the calculated values are for the theoretical limit of an infinite system size.
+A finitely sized system can only approach the non-analytical cusp.

 ## References {docsify-ignore}